iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 => [#<Plan id: 1, going_out_at: "2014-09-25 09:39:30">]
 ~~~

-The user inputs the following times which present 09:00-10:00 in UTC.
+The user inputs the following times which present as 09:00-10:00 in UTC.

 ~~~
 > from = '2014-09-25 05:00 -04:00'